alamais-df/BPM-for-Discord/discord/README.md

 ### `make discord/release`

+Requires an environment variable, `$DISCORD_RELEASE_GITHUB_API_TOKEN`.
+This token should have `repo` permissions.

 1. Ensures `make discord` has been run/is up to date
+2. Adds, commits, and pushes `discord/RELEASE_NOTES.md`.
-2. Executes `git status` and `git log -1` and prompts the user if they're sure this is what they want to release
+3. Executes `git status` and `git log -1` and prompts the user if they're sure this is what they want to release
-3. If the user is sure, tags the current branch's `HEAD` with `DISCORD-VERSION` from the Makefile (if the tag already exists this process fails)
+4. If the user is sure, tags the current branch's `HEAD` with `DISCORD-VERSION` from the Makefile (if the tag already exists this process fails)
-4. Pushes the new tag to github
+5. Pushes the new tag to github
-5. Packs the contents of `build/discord` into `build/BPM for Discord DISCORD-VERSION.7z`
+6. Packs the contents of `build/discord` into `build/BPM for Discord DISCORD-VERSION.7z`
+7. Creates a release associated with the tag `DISCORD_VERSION`, and a base branch of `DISCORD_RELEASE_BASE_BRANCH`.
+The body is identical to `discord/RELEASE_NOTES.md`

 Note this intentionally does *not* place `betterDiscord-plugin.js` into the 7z file.

-Everything should now be in place to set up the release on Github.
-Note that this only pushes the tag and does **not** upload the 7z file and plugin script automatically to Github nor does it create the release draft.
-This is intentional and should be done manually.
+You will need to manually upload the release files after testing and mark the release as not a draft/pre-release.

+### `make discord/upload-release-asstes`

+Not yet functional.
+Do not use.
+Intended to upload assets for the release after they've been tested.

+### `make discord/clean-tag`

+Deletes the tag `DISCORD_VERSION` locally and on the remote.
+Intended for use while testing new release automation code.

 ## Releases and Updates